Skip to main content

 An example of the PDF editor showing a simple address PDF opened for editing.

 Once the PDF is uploaded as a file, you can add it into your Reader.
 This guide will assume Reader is already configured/active in your instance and that wish to show your PDF as part of the Application tab; to show it elsewhere, simply adjust the Tab and Type selections below.
-If you are configuring the Reader for the first time, it is highly recommended to us a Workflow instead of the legacy Reader.
+If you are configuring the Reader for the first time, it is highly recommended to use a Workflow instead of the legacy Reader tools (see "Show in Workflow" below).

 Navigate to Reader Tab Materials (legacy tool) (Database โ†’ Reader and Decisions โ†’ Reader Tab Materials (legacy tool)).